htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     The number of DAG nodes that are not ready to run.
 This is a node in which one or more of the parent nodes has not yet finished.

+:classad-attribute:`DAG_NodesFutile`
+    The number of DAG nodes that will never run due to the failure of an ancestor node.
+Where an ancestor is a node that a another node depends on either directly or indirectly through a chain of PARENT/CHILD relationships.

 :classad-attribute:`DAG_Status`
     The overall status of the DAG, with the same values as the macro ``$DAG_STATUS`` used in DAGMan FINAL nodes.